hariszaf/pema/README.md

 * ### gene_COI

+For the COI marker gene, there are two clustering algorithms provided by P.E.M.A.  but only one taxonomy assignment methond.
+Depending on the chosen clustering algorithm, a subfolder in the  Let us assume that the clustering method chosen by the user, was the Swarm clustering algorithm.
+Then a subfolder in the *7.gene_dependent* folder is created called as the clustering algorithm chosen; in our case *"SWARM"**.

 The file “SWARM_otu_no_chimera.fasta” contains all the MOTUs found.

 As SWARM does the clustering and then the chimera removal takes place, in this file only the true MOTU sequences are included.
 Contrary, MOTU representatives are included in the “SWARM_final_OTU_representative.fasta” .

 SWARM also produces two files “.stats” and “.swarms”.
 The first one is a tab-separated table with one MOTU per row and 8 columns of information, while  the MOTUs are written in the “.swarms” file.
 In fact, each line of this file, contains as much MOTUs as it is mentioned in the first column of the “.stats” file.

+Finally, for the alignment-based taxonomy assignment that is used in the case of the COI marker gene, CREST - LCAClassifier and the MIDORI database, are used and their results are placed in the same folder as the clustering step's output.

+In the ***tax_assign_swarm_COI.txt*** file, the user can find the final OTU-table.

+## Rhea - for the analysis of microbial profiles

+In the case of 16S marker gene and for the analysis of the microbial profiles, P.E.M.A. includes the Rhea list of scripts.

+When the user runs Rhea as part of the analysis, then he has to follow Rhea's [instructions] (https://github.com/Lagkouvardos/Rhea) in each of its scripts and its output will be placed in an extra subfolder in the main output folder of P.E.M.A. called *Rhea_otus*.